mjdamgaard/Notes/Physics/QED/Task 4: Pure state Lorentz transformation/README.md

 # Pure state Lorentz transformation

-I intend to just upload the unfinished section about the "$\square^2 \lambda = 0$ argument" right away.
-Only the last part is missing where one uses the shown symmetry to argue that the Lorentz transform will have the same separable form.
+So far, the document here only contains the first part of my "$\square^2 \lambda = 0$ argument," unfortunately.

-...
+I will continue working on the middle and the last part after I have completed working on "Task 1-2" and "Task 3."